Random-Bee/Distributed-Computing-Project/final_evaluation/report.md

 ## What is **Distributed Hashing?**

-Distributed hashing is a technique used in distributed computing environments to efficiently store and retrieve data across multiple nodes in a network.
-It combines the principles of hashing, which involves mapping data to a fixed-size value, with distribution, where data is spread across multiple nodes or machines.
+Distributed hashing is a method employed in distributed computing setups for the effective storage and retrieval of data across numerous nodes within a network.
+This approach integrates hashing principles, which entail assigning data to a fixed-size value, with distribution, wherein data is dispersed across various nodes or machines.

 Here's how it typically works:

-1. **Hashing**: Data is hashed using a hash function, which generates a unique identifier (hash) for each piece of data.
-This hash serves as the key for storing and retrieving the data.
+1. **Hashing**: The data undergoes hashing via a hash function, producing a distinct identifier (hash) for each data fragment.
+This hash functions as the pivotal element for both storing and retrieving the data.

-2. **Distribution**: The hashed data is distributed across multiple nodes in the network.
-Each node is responsible for storing a subset of the hashed data based on a predetermined mapping scheme.
+2. **Distribution**: The hashed data is dispersed among numerous nodes within the network.
+Each node assumes responsibility for storing a portion of the hashed data, determined by a predefined mapping scheme.

 Distributed hashing is used in various distributed systems and applications for several reasons:

-1. **Scalability**: It allows systems to scale horizontally by adding more nodes to the network.
-As the amount of data increases or the workload grows, additional nodes can be added to handle the load, without affecting the overall performance.
+1. **Scalability**: This facilitates horizontal scaling of systems by incorporating more nodes into the network.
+With an increase in data volume or workload, additional nodes can be introduced to manage the load seamlessly, preserving the overall performance.

-2. **Fault Tolerance**: Distributed hashing provides fault tolerance by replicating data across multiple nodes.
-If a node fails or becomes unavailable, the data can still be accessed from other nodes, ensuring high availability and reliability.
+2. **Fault Tolerance**: Distributed hashing ensures fault tolerance by duplicating data across multiple nodes.
+In the event of a node failure or unavailability, the data remains accessible from other nodes, guaranteeing high availability and reliability.

-3. **Load Balancing**: By distributing data across multiple nodes, distributed hashing helps in balancing the workload evenly across the network.
+3. **Load Balancing**: Distributed hashing contributes to evenly balancing the workload across the network by dispersing data among multiple nodes.
 This prevents any single node from becoming a bottleneck and ensures optimal performance.

-Distributed hashing is used in various distributed systems and applications, including distributed databases, content delivery networks (CDNs), peer-to-peer (P2P) networks, and distributed file systems like Hadoop Distributed File System (HDFS) and Amazon S3.
+Distributed hashing finds application across diverse distributed systems and platforms, encompassing distributed databases, content delivery networks (CDNs), peer-to-peer (P2P) networks, and distributed file systems such as Hadoop Distributed File System (HDFS) and Amazon S3.

 \newpage